upkie/upkie/docs/observations.md

   <dd>Measure the relative motion of the floating base with respect to the floor.
 Wheel odometry is part of their secondary task (after keeping the head straight), which is to stay around the same spot on the floor.</dd>
 </dl>

+## Attitude reference system

+The attitude reference system (ARS) frame that the IMU filter maps to has its x-axis pointing forward, y-axis pointing to the right and z-axis pointing down ([details](https://github.com/mjbots/pi3hat/blob/ab632c82bd501b9fcb6f8200df0551989292b7a1/docs/reference.md#orientation)).
+This is not the convention we use in the world frame, where the x-axis points forward, the y-axis points left and the z-axis points up.
+The rotation matrix from the ARS frame to the world frame is thus:

+\f$
+R_{WA} = \begin{bmatrix}
+    1 & 0 & 0 \\
+    0 & -1 & 0 \\
+    0 & 0 & -1 \\
+\end{bmatrix}
+\f$